ASKCOS/askcos-core/README.md

 ### Scaling Workers

 Only 1 worker per queue is deployed by default with limited concurrency.
 This is not ideal for many-user demand.
-You can easily scale the number of celery workers you'd like to use with
+The scaling of each worker is defined at the top of the `deploy.sh` script.
+To scale a desired worker, change the appropriate value in `deploy.sh`, for example:
 ```
-$ docker-compose up -d --scale tb_c_worker=N tb_c_worker
+n_tb_c_worker=N          # Tree builder chiral worker
 ```

-where N is the number of workers you want, for example.
-The above note applies to each worker you start, however, and each worker will consume RAM.
-You can also adjust the default number of workers defined by the variables at the top of the `deploy.sh` script.
+where N is the number of workers you want.
+Then run `bash deploy.sh start [-v <version>]`.

 # How To Run Individual Modules